Kelly Hancock

 IMPLEMENTATION SCHEDULE

-Currently in progress agency wide.
+The implementation schedule is currently in progress agency-wide.
 We are using in-house maintenance teams for installation.

 AGENCY FINANCE STRATEGY